DavidJMartinProjects/customer-webservice-api/README.md

 ## Meta

-Distributed under the XYZ license.
+Distributed under the Apache license.
 See ``LICENSE`` for more information.

 [https://github.com/davidjmartinprojects](https://github.com/DavidJMartinProjects/customer-webservice/)